Configuration

 validate_checksum = false

-# The count threshold of buffered messages before triggering a save to disk (integer).
+# The count threshold of buffered messages before triggering a save to disk.

-# Together with `size_of_messages_required_to_save` it defines the threshold of buffered messages.
+# Together with `size_of_messages_required_to_save` it defines the threshold.

 messages_required_to_save = 1024

-# The size threshold of buffered messages before triggering a save to disk (string).
+# The size threshold of buffered messages before triggering a save to disk.

-# Together with `messages_required_to_save` it defines the threshold of buffered messages.
+# Together with `messages_required_to_save` it defines the threshold.

 size_of_messages_required_to_save = "1 MiB"